BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 },
 ```

-> These handles should have been listed in a loca file in your mod;
+> These handles should have been listed in a loca file in your mod in order to be used;
 > • If handles are provided and their content can be retrieved, the localized string will be used instead of the usual name/description/tooltip;
 > • If the handle is not found, the usual string will be used.
 {.is-info}